Swim Parachutes-A Comprehensive Guide

 Swim Tethers – Attaches the swimmer to an anchor point and adds constant resistance.
 The benefits are developing strength through added resistance.
 Limited range of motion based on tether length.

 Drag Socks – Mesh socks worn on the feet and ankles increase drag.
 The benefits are building leg strength and improving the kick.
-Only affect the legs, not the full stroke.
+They affect only the legs, not the full stroke.

 Swim Belts – Floating belts worn around the waist for added drag through the water.
 Benefits are improving body position and engaging the core muscles.
 The resistance they offer is limited.